 Throughout 2018 Hickory Signals have enjoyed a busy live performance schedule including various folk clubs and festivals.
 Highlights were supporting Rod Clements at Wokingham Music Club and being booked for Cambridge Folk Festival’s notorious Club Tent in July 2018 where they performed to a packed and appreciative tent.
 In August 2018 the duo took their music overseas, playing a few select dates on a mini-tour across the west of Ireland in Sept 2018, including the infamous Levis’ Cornerhouse in Cork’s Ballydehob.
 In November they released Turn to Fray with a series of sold-out shows on the South Coast.

 Previous live show highlights include headlining ‘Folk Rising’ at Cecil Sharp House in 2015, support slots for the likes of Buddy Whittington, Blazin’ Fiddles, Stick in the Wheel and Hattie Briggs, Club Tent stage slots at Cambridge Folk Festivals 2014, 2015 and 2016 plus a number of local festival slots.
 Hickory Signals supported acclaimed Canadian folk band, Le Vent Du Nord, at the Ropetackle Centre in Shoreham By Sea in August 2016 to an enraptured audience.
-The duo will be supporting Rod Clements of Lindisfarne in early 2018.
-For a full list of upcoming gigs, head over to the shows page.
+For upcoming gigs, head over to the shows page.